-Vibration testing verifies a level of confidence that the test item will withstand the highest payload and function afterward if needed.
+Vibration testing instills confidence that the test item will withstand the highest payload and function afterward if needed.

 Vibration Testing Systems

 Perform shock and random testing with a complete testing system from Vibration Research (VR), including the controller, shaker, and software.
 The VR controller hardware features 26,000 lines of resolution for low-frequency control and a low noise floor for a greater dynamic range.

 VR9500 I/O Unit